giovanialtelino/giovanialtelino/README.md

-Hello, I'm Giovani Altelino. :bowtie:
+Hello, I'm Giovani Altelino. :smiley:

 Once in some years I post at [Twitter](https://twitter.com/GioAltelino).
 You may also follow my blog, [giovanialtelino.com](https://www.giovanialtelino.com).